TeHMoroS/dnadesigned.dev/README.md

 -   create a site building/generation tools for [dnadesigned.dev](https://dnadesigned.dev);
 -   a learning project.

+The overall structure of this project is based around the concept of executors and builders, where:

+-   executors are responsbile for executing different tasks (building, packaging, deploying, etc.);
+-   builders are responsible for the different site building pipelines (content, styles, etc.);
+-   other classes for handling non-building tasks (SSH connections, compression, etc.).

+The executors launch depending on the command line parameters and employ builders and other classes to complete the given task.

 ## Site building

 The tools here should work on a "fire and forget" basis, so you just write content, launch the tools and it's done.